44-foot motor lifeboat: Operating history

+CG-44328 was purchased by the Royal National Lifeboat Institution in May 1964, and it became the basis for the Waveney-class lifeboat.
 The Canadian Coast Guard operated 18 lifeboats acquired in 1966 using United States Coast Guard specifications.
 Three other craft were obtained in 1975 and 1985 as training vessels.
+Other international agencies, including the Italian Coast Guard and Norwegian Society for Sea Rescue, have modified and adopted the 44' MLB design.

 Over the July 4th weekend of 1980 Richard Dixon, the coxswain of a 44-foot motor lifeboat from the US Coast Guard Station at Tillamook Bay led his crew of four on two separate daring rescues, earning him the rare honor of two separate Coast Guard Medals.